farm-army/farm-army-backend/README.md

  - Reduce platform duplicate codes
  - Normalize platform "configuration format" of farms
  - Reduce manually task to generate `farm.json` for some platforms; basically set the breakpoint in foreign platform javascript files (chrome) and dump the JSON configs (mostly all have the same pattern)
- - Make generation `farm.json` via submodules and typescript call redundant
- - Avoid global state; use dependency injection
- - Use a persistent cache to reduce warmup time
  - ...

 ### Call Stack ###